nuxt-contrib/tib/README.md

             // IMPORTANT: if you use an (arrow) function then use
             // a block'ed body due to an upstream issue await page.runAsyncScript((path) => {
-              // this function is executed within the page context
-              // if you use features like Promises and are testing on
-              // older browsers make sure you have a polyfill already
-              // loaded
               return new Promise(resolve => {
                 myRouter.on('navigationFinished', resolve)
                 window.myRouter.navigate(path)